 These companies introduce new flooring all the time … it’s hard for me to keep up with … so I greatly appreciate your tips.
-My key advice when start your search: Look through everything we’ve identified in my Kitchens / Flooring category … then, go out looking online yourself … and when it comes to vinyls, get over to the Commercial section (rather than Homeowner section) as fast as you can.
+My key advice when start your search: Look through everything we’ve identified in my Kitchens / Flooring category … then, go out looking online yourself … and when it comes to vinyls, get over to the Commercial section (not just the Homeowner section) too.
 That’s where all the good stuff for us, is.
 Added bonuses: It’s commercial — so it’s going to last a long long time… likely going to last longer than you want it to… you’ll be sick of it before it wears out… And, I tend to believe the prices for this improved level of quality are not commensurately higher, because commercial buyers are the toughest negotiators out there.
 Shop around, though.

 The Armstrong “Rough Linen” in Dusty Aqua would cost around $1,400 to install in a 12 x 12 kitchen (including labor and new sub-floor).
 The width is 12 feet, so it has the advantage of not having a seam.The TrafficMaster Allure Plank in Coventry Oak is appealing because it is “floating”, so you can install it yourself, over a less than perfect sub-floor.The cost of materials for 12 x 12 feet is about $300.I got the fabric probably 15 years ago at a Humane Society Thrift Shop.
 The selvedge reads, “Everglaze – Washable – Vat Colors”.I got a few samples of Armstrong Connection Corlon, which has a terrazzo look to it.
 The original Armstrong Corlon was introduced in the late 1950’s, and looked like little tic-tacs entombed under a clear top coating.
 The new stuff looks like rock chips – more natural.
 I’m liking the ‘Ocean Green’.
 The colors are very subtle, so anyone considering it will need to look at real samples before deciding on a color.Decisions, decisions!